Home / About / How the FM Area Diversion Will Work

 Radial-arm flood gates on the Red River Structure and Wild Rice River Structure are lowered to limit the amount of floodwater that enters the metro area, allowing no more than 37 feet of water to move through town in the Red River.

-A portion of floodwater moves behind the 20-mile southern embankment into the upstream mitigation area.
+A portion of floodwater is stored behind the 22-mile southern embankment in the upstream mitigation area.

 Gates open on the Diversion Inlet Structure south of Horace, North Dakota, allowing floodwater to enter the stormwater diversion channel and safely pass around the metro area.